Earth First!: Direct action

-After 1987, Earth First! became primarily associated with direct action to prevent logging, building of dams, and other forms of development which may cause destruction of wildlife habitats or the despoliation of wild places.
-The change in direction attracted many new members to Earth First!, some of whom came from a leftist or anarchist political background or were involved in the counterculture.
-Dave Foreman has suggested that this led to the introduction of activities such as a "puke-in" at a shopping mall, a flag burning, the heckling of Edward Abbey at the 1987 Earth First! rendezvous, and back-and-forth debates in the Earth First!
-Journal on topics such as anarchism, with which Foreman and other Earth First! members did not wish to be associated.
+After 1987, Earth First became primarily associated with direct action to prevent logging, building of dams, and other forms of development which may cause severe destruction of wildlife habitats or the despoliation of wild places.
+The change in direction attracted many new members to Earth First, some of whom came from a leftist or anarchist political background or were involved in the counterculture.
+Dave Foreman has suggested that this led to the introduction of activities such as a "puke-in" at a shopping mall, a flag burning, the heckling of Edward Abbey at the 1987 Earth First rendezvous, and back-and-forth debates in the Earth First!
+Journal on topics such as anarchism, with which Foreman and other Earth First members did not wish to be associated.
 Most of the group's older members, including Dave Foreman, Howie Wolke, Bart Koehler, Christopher Manes, George Wuerthner, and Earth First!
 Journal editor John Davis, became increasingly uncomfortable with this new direction.
-This tension reportedly led several of the founders to sever their ties to Earth First! in 1990.
+This tension reportedly led several of the founders to sever their ties to Earth First in 1990.
 Many of them went on to launch the magazine, Wild Earth, as well as the environmental group, the Wildlands Project.
-On the other hand, Roselle, along with activists such as Judi Bari, welcomed the new direct-action tactics and leftist direction of Earth First!.
+On the other hand, Roselle, along with activists such as Judi Bari, welcomed the new direct-action tactics and leftist direction of Earth First.

-Starting in the mid-1980s, Earth First! increasingly promoted and identified with "deep ecology", a philosophy put forth by Arne Næss, Bill Devall, and George Sessions, which holds that all forms of life on Earth have equal value in and of themselves, without regard for their utility to human beings.
+Starting in the mid-1980s, Earth First increasingly promoted and identified with "deep ecology", a philosophy put forth by Arne Næss, Bill Devall, and George Sessions, which holds that all forms of life on Earth have equal value in and of themselves, without regard for their utility to human beings.